-1.3 million workers are currently suffering from work-related ill health (in 2016/17), which only goes to highlight the importance of implementing health surveillance in the workplace.
+1.4 million workers are currently suffering from work-related ill health in the UK (in 2017/18), which only goes to highlight the importance of implementing health surveillance in the workplace.
 Health surveillance requires a series of health checks over a prolonged period of time.
-These checks are only carried out after risk assessments have been completed (and shouldn’t be in place of a risk assessment).
-Health surveillance ensures that all the necessary measures have been taken to reduce the risk, so you can protect your employees to best of your ability.
+These checks are only carried out after health and safety and risk assessments have been completed (and shouldn’t be in place of a risk assessment).
+Health surveillance (or occupational health surveillance) ensures that all the necessary measures have been taken to reduce the risk, so you can protect your employees to the best of your ability.

-Health surveillance is carried out in order to show that the measures in place to reduce risk are effective.
+Health surveillance is carried out in order to show that the measures you have in place to reduce risk are effective.
 Alternatively, if current measures you have implemented aren’t working, health surveillance can identify this and our team can help you put together a more comprehensive health surveillance policy, and implement measures that do work.
 Simply contact us to arrange your consultation.

 Health surveillance is required by law for businesses that expose employees to the following:

 The HSE specifies that if you expose employees to hazards, you must reduce the risk as far as reasonably practicable.
-Make sure you comply by getting in touch with our Derby based team today.
+Make sure your business complies by getting in touch with our Derby based team today.

-We provide surveillance in the following areas and the appropriate legislation is listed;
+We provide health surveillance services in the following areas and the appropriate legislation is listed;

-You should minimise your risk of litigation by getting your employees to undergo health surveillance on employment, and throughout their career.
+You should minimise your risk of litigation by getting your employees to undergo occupational health surveillance on employment, and throughout their career.
 Our findings can help provide you with the reassurance that the measures you have in place to control risks are effective.
 We help you to put the right healthy surveillance policies in place to prevent repeated absences, helping you to increase productivity, and ultimately helps your employees to work better, healthier and more safely.